 Access by aid organisations to certain affected areas is irregular and difficult.
 For this reason, it is not always possible to assess the needs and deliver timely assistance.
 Humanitarian organisations call for unimpeded access of humanitarian assistance for civilians in need and for a clear demarcation of humanitarian aid to be made to prevent the further shrinking of an already very limited humanitarian space.

-The European Commission has allocated a total of €29.76 million in humanitarian aid to respond to the most pressing needs since 2014.
+Since 2014, the European Union has allocated a total of €44.3 million in humanitarian aid to respond to the most pressing needs in Libya.
+In 2018, humanitarian funding amounted to €9 million.
 Assistance is provided to vulnerable internally displaced people, returnees and host populations, in conflict-affected areas, including migrants and refugees.

-EU humanitarian aid supports access to essential health care for victims of the conflict including emergency war surgery, physical rehabilitation, prosthesis and psychosocial support, provision of essential medicines and care of gender-based violence survivors.
-It contributes to the restoration of primary health care services in conflict-affected areas.
-The services are provided indiscriminately to all vulnerable people including migrants and asylum seekers.
+EU humanitarian aid supports access to essential healthcare for victims of the conflict including emergency war surgery, physical rehabilitation, prosthesis and psychosocial support, provision of essential medicines and care of gender-based violence survivors.
+It contributes to the restoration of primary healthcare services in conflict-affected areas.
+The services are provided indiscriminately to all vulnerable people, including migrants and asylum seekers.